ramonmeza/python-template/README.md

 # python-template

 A template for creating Python projects.
-Incorporates Github Actions to lint code with Flake8 and to run tests with behave.
+Incorporates Github Actions to analyze code with [Flake8](https://github.com/PyCQA/flake8) and to run tests with [behave](https://github.com/behave/behave).